 Country Supported Languages Notes Belgium English, Flemish, French, German Returns all address information in Flemish, French, or German based on the main language in the region.
 Can return the province, locality, and street address information in English.
 Canada English, French Returns all address information in English.
 Can return all address data in a Quebec address in French.
 In provinces other than Quebec, can return street descriptors, directional information, and province names in French and other address elements in English.
 China Chinese, English Returns all address information in Chinese.
 Can return the street descriptor and street directional address information in English.
 Finland Finnish, Swedish Returns all address information in Finnish.
 Can return the street, locality, and province address information in Swedish.
 Hong Kong Chinese, English Returns all address information in Chinese or in English.
 Ireland English, Irish Returns all address information in English.
 Can return the street, locality, and county address information in Irish.
+Israel English, Hebrew Returns all address information in English or in Hebrew.

-Macau Portuguese, Traditional Chinese Returns all address information in Portuguese or in Traditional Chinese.
+Country Supported Languages Notes Macau Portuguese, Traditional Chinese Returns all address information in Portuguese or in Traditional Chinese.
 Switzerland English, French, German, Italian Returns all address information in French, German, or Italian based on the main language in the region.
 Can return locality and province information in French, German, or Italian in all regions.
 Can return locality and province information in English in several localities.
 Taiwan Chinese, English Returns all address information in Chinese or in English.